-As of March 31, 2023, we had \$3.9 billion of net investments in our investment portfolio, consisting of investments in 1,688 properties (inclusive of 150 properties which secure our investments in mortgage loans receivable), with annualized base rent of \$310.3 million.
+As of March 31, 2024, the net investment value of our income property portfolio totaled \$4.8 billion, consisting of investments in 1,937 properties (inclusive of 135 properties which secure our investments in mortgage loans receivable), with annualized base rent of \$384.2 million.
 Substantially all of our cash from operations is generated by our investment portfolio.

 The liquidity requirements for operating our Company consist primarily of funding our investment activities, servicing our outstanding indebtedness and paying our general and administrative expenses.
-The occupancy level of our portfolio is high (99.8% as of March 31, 2023) and, because substantially all of our leases are triple-net (with our tenants generally responsible for the maintenance, insurance and property taxes associated with the leased properties), our liquidity requirements are not significantly impacted by property costs.
-When a property becomes vacant because the tenant has vacated the property due to default or at the expiration of the lease term without a renewal or new lease being executed, we incur the property costs not paid by the tenant, as well as those property costs accruing during the time it takes to locate a new tenant or to sell the property.
-As of March 31, 2023, four of our investment properties were vacant, significantly less than 1% of our portfolio, and all remaining properties were subject to a lease or mortgage loan receivable.
+The occupancy level of our portfolio is high (99.9% as of March 31, 2024) and, because substantially all of our leases are triple-net (whereby our tenants are generally responsible for all maintenance costs for operating the property, and insurance and property taxes associated with the leased properties), our liquidity requirements are not significantly impacted by property costs.
+When a property becomes vacant, we are required to pay the property costs not paid by a tenant, as well as those property costs accruing during the time it takes to locate a new tenant or to sell the property.
+As of March 31, 2024, one of our investment properties was vacant, significantly less than 1% of our portfolio, and all remaining properties were subject to a lease or mortgage loan receivable.
 We expect to incur property costs from time to time in periods during which properties that become vacant are being marketed for lease or sale.
 In addition, we may recognize an expense for certain property costs, such as real estate taxes billed in arrears, if we believe the tenant is likely to vacate the property before making payment on those obligations.
 The amount of such property costs can vary quarter-to-quarter based on the timing of property vacancies and the level of underperforming properties; however, we do not expect that such costs will be significant to our operations.

 We intend to continue to grow through additional investments in stand-alone single tenant properties.
-To accomplish this objective, we seek to invest in real estate with a combination of debt and equity capital and with cash from operations that we do not distribute to our stockholders.
-When we sell properties, we generally reinvest the cash proceeds from our sales in new property acquisitions.
-Our short-term liquidity requirements also include the funding needs associated with 53 properties where we have agreed to provide construction financing or reimburse the tenant for certain development, construction and renovation costs in exchange for contractual payments of interest or increased rent that generally increases in proportion with our level of funding.
-As of March 31, 2023, we agreed to provide construction financing or reimburse the tenant for certain development, construction and renovation costs in an aggregate amount of \$206.1 million, and, as of such date, we funded \$116.3 million of this commitment.
-We expect to fund the remainder of this commitment by March 31, 2024.
+To accomplish this objective, we seek to invest in real estate utilizing a combination of debt and equity capital and with cash from operations that we do not distribute to our stockholders.
+When we sell properties, we generally reinvest the cash proceeds from our sales in new single tenant properties.
+Our short-term liquidity requirements also include the funding needs associated with 91 properties where we have agreed to reimburse the tenant for certain development, construction, or renovation costs or to provide construction financing in exchange for contractual payments of interest or increased rent that generally increases in proportion with our level of funding.
+As of March 31, 2024, we agreed to provide construction financing or reimburse the tenant for certain development, construction and renovation costs in an aggregate amount of \$521.6 million, and, as of such date, we have funded \$307.0 million of this commitment.
+We expect to fund the remaining commitment totaling approximately \$214.6 million by March 31, 2025.